o101010/CortexDocs/installation/install-guide.md

 If, for some reason, you need to install Elasticsearch, it can be installed using a system package or a Docker image.
 The latter is preferred as its installation and update are easier.

 ### System Package
-Install the Elasticsearch package provided by Elastic:
+Install the Elasticsearch package provided by Elastic on Debian based ditribution:
 ```
 # PGP key installation
 sudo apt-key adv --keyserver hkp://keyserver.ubuntu.com:80 --recv-key D88E42B4